 Federal law requires that research institutions establish internal committees called institutional review boards (IRBs).
 IRBs review prospective research plans to make sure that all staff involved in the study will protect privacy and safety of volunteers.
 Learn more about Kessler Foundation’s IRB.

-When you contact us, you’ll speak to our research recruitment specialist, who will help you choose a study based on your interests.
-The research recruitment specialist will follow up with a research assistant (RA) who will screen you for the study.
-If you qualify, the RA will schedule to meet you.
+When you contact us, you’ll speak to someone from our recruitment team, who will ask you questions over the phone to build a profile for you in our secure participant database.
+Once you are enrolled in our database, we can help you choose a study based on your interests.
+We will follow up with a research assistant (RA) who will screen you for the study.
+If you qualify, the RA will help you schedule appointments for the study.
 If you don’t qualify, you may be eligible for another study.

 Each study is different based on what the researchers are examining.